chaosmail/dev-env/README.md

-# Development Environment for NOOBS
+# Development Environment for Humans

-This repository should help you to quickly setup a clean development environment based on Ubuntu 14.04 on your machine.
+This repository should help you to quickly setup a clean development environment based on Ubuntu 14.04.2 LTS on your machine.

 ## Before Starting